 Wereworld 6 book series by Curtis Jobling – FANTASY

 Drew is raised on a farm and knows little of his surroundings.
-He’s ill prepared to live on the run, which he does when his were powers arise.
-Fortunately, he meets a other WereLords including a WereBear Lord who fought with Drew’s father and is willing to help him.
+He’s ill-prepared to live on the run, which he does when his were powers arise.
+Fortunately, he meets the other WereLords including a WereBear Lord who fought with Drew’s father and is willing to help him.
 Kidnappings, revenge, murder, and a prophecy — this book has all the elements you’ll want in a fantasy adventure series.
 I loved the story, the writing, and the characters.

 Also Known As 2 book series (so far) by Robin Benway – MYSTERY

 Imagine your parents are spies, and you are, too — this is the life of Maggie Silver, a teenager and expert safecracker.
 Maggie gets to attend regular school in New York City in order to befriend the son of a writer who is about to expose their spy network.
 She’s conflicted about lying to this boy and her new friend because they are her first real friends — and when she faces failure to complete the mission, she decides to tell them the truth.
 She is a spy.
 I loved this series and the characters and highly recommend it.
 (Parents, it’s a mild YA romance, but her friend gets drunk and shares a brief story about having sex.)

 The Indigo Notebook, The Ruby Notebook, The Jade Notebook – 3 book series by Laura Resau – REALISTIC